 For young kids, this can feel even more challenging since they aren’t as used to goal setting.
 Help your children work out some ideas of where to start and how they can take steps to reach their goals.
 Turning a good intention into a habit is one of the most important skills we can teach our kids.

 We want our kids to be successful, and one of the best ways to do that when it comes to goal setting is to break things down into easy steps.
 Remember: it takes 6 weeks to create a new habit!
-A great way to help your child achieve this new goal (that will hopefully become a habit) is by breaking it down into 6 small, easy steps, practicing a new one each week.
+A great way to help your child achieve this new goal (that will hopefully become a habit) is by breaking it down into 6 small, easy steps (or small goals), practicing a new one each week.

 For example, if your child wants to be tidier, the first week they could focus on making their bed every day, the second week put their dirty clothes in the hamper, the third week pick up their toys after playing, etc. You could create a simple habit tracker as a visual for these steps, too!
 This is the perfect time to build a good habit too.